Ervin Skela: FC Hanau 93

-During the 2014–15 season, Skela played 26 league matches and scored 18 goals, being the second goalscorer of the team behind Kahraman Damar, as the team achieved the promotion to Gruppenliga Frankfurt Ost (VII).
-In addition, he also scored twice in four cup games.
+During the 2014–15 season, Skela played 26 league matches and scored 18 goals, finishing as the team's second-highest scorer behind Kahraman Damar (40 goals), as Hanau won the champions title and earned promotion to the Gruppenliga Frankfurt–Ost (VII).
+He also scored twice in four local cup matches, including the decisive goal in a 1–0 win that took Hanau into the Kreispokal quarter-finals on 22 February 2015.

-On 16 January 2016, Hanau confirmed via their Facebook page that Skela has extended his contract with the club for another season.
-In the 2015–16 season, Skela played in 11 league matches, scoring twice.
-In the 2016–17 season, Skela bagged 19 goals in just 18 league appearances, collecting 1528 minutes.
+On 16 January 2016, Hanau announced via their official Facebook page that Skela had extended his contract with the club for another season.
+In the 2015–16 season, he played 11 league matches, scoring twice.

+In the 2016–17 season, Skela scored 19 goals in 18 league appearances, playing a total of 1,528 minutes.
+Hanau earned promotion to the Verbandsliga Hessen-Süd (VI).